Suvashan1/Drivers-for-STM32-MCUs/USART_Drivers_v1/USART/readme.txt

 A simple example application, involving transmission of data to an Arduino uno was used to test the non-interrupt routines and provides a guide for the user.
 The aforementioned arduino file has been attached for the user.

+To utilise the USART peripherals, one has to also include the GPIO header and source files of this repository in their project.
+This is necessary, in
+GPIO pin assignments for their purpose when using the USART peripheral of their choice.

 To provide ease of use for this library, a doxygen HTML help file has been generated.
 The file clearly documents the code, in terms of macros, function defintions and usage, and parameters for those functions.